 Description of the Rob Arnott portfolio

 The Rob Arnott portfolio comes from an article from the now-defunct indexuniverse.com, where Robb Arnott analyzed hedge-fund performance against a model portfolio.
-The article is now available at etf.com.

-The portfolio that Meb Faber presented in his book is slightly different from the one presented at indexuniverse.com.
+Meb Faberincluded the model portfolio in his fantastic book Global Asset Allocation: A Survey of the World’s Top Asset Allocation Strategies.The portfolio that Meb Faber presented in his book is slightly different from the one presented at indexuniverse.com.
 Originally Robb Arnott proposed an equal weight of the following asset classes:

 - Emerging market bonds